yokolet/cranberry/README.md

    $ android -s create avd -f -n cranberry-11 -t android-11
    </pre>
    This possibly creates it.
 Actually, I created my virtual image using Eclipse's ADT.
 It's way easy.
-   Prior to useing android command, I intalled platforms.
+   Prior to using android command, I installed platforms.
 I also used Eclipse's ADT for that.

 4. create ruboto app
    <pre>